ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/README.md

 <img src = readme_images/Search.png width="800">
 </p>

-Read the readme to learn more about the project's use case, status, etc.

 In the top right corner, choose the icon to **fork** the project.
 Name the project *Domino-Training-yourname*

 <!-- ![image](readme_images/Fork.png) -->